tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 #### **Researching**

 *What it is.*
-The agent takes a turn.
-First it thinks.
-Then it reads a file.
-Then it thinks again.
-For parallel reads, the agent spawns a subagent like Claude Code's [Explore](https://code.claude.com/docs/en/sub-agents).
+The agent starts with a general instruction on what to do "add Export to CSV to the dashboard".
+Claude Code could decide to search the codebase in parallel with [Explore](https://code.claude.com/docs/en/sub-agents) subagents.
+Claude Code writes the instruction up front for the subagent.
+One subagent explores the dashboard component.
+Another subagent explores the data query.
+Another subagent explores the design components.
-The main agent writes the instruction up front, waits for the subagent to return, and reads only its summary - it does not see what the subagent saw, and it cannot steer the subagent mid-flight.
+However, the main agent writes the instruction up front, waits for the subagent to return, and reads only its summary - it does not see what the subagent saw, and it cannot steer the subagent mid-flight.
-The plan lives inside that thought process, and you only catch fragments of it.
-If you want a structured plan you can read, you invoke plan mode - and the agent does nothing else until the plan is done.[^plan-approval]
+Claude Code cannot steer subagents mid-flight.
+Information learnt from one subagent cannot influence the research process of another subagent.

 *What it should be.*
-The agent reads many parts of the system at the same time - the dashboard's data queries, existing CSV export code in the codebase, the permissions model, the design system's button component - each on its own research channel.
-A planning channel holds the running list of what is known, what is being tried, what is pending, drawn from all the parallel research.
-Planning starts as soon as the main shape of the problem is clear, and research keeps filling in the details.
-If the agent finds that the codebase already has a CSV streaming utility used by the reports page, it can start drafting the button and the export handler on the planning channel while other research channels confirm which columns the dashboard exposes and whether the utility respects the dashboard's permissions model.
-The plan is not buried inside a thought process - it is a separate channel you can read at any time.
-You do not invoke plan mode.
-The plan is always being written, as one of many channels the agent is running.[^channels]

-[^plan-approval]: Plan mode also seems to assume that you will approve every step in the plan.
-    The plan is written as a flat sequence of actions, not as a tree of contingencies.
-    If you deny an approval halfway through, the rest of the plan no longer applies, and the agent has to replan from where it stopped.

-[^channels]: The other channels include a user-facing channel (what you read in the interface), a code-writing channel (which is producing edits), and a terminal channel (which is sending commands).
-    On the input side, the agent subscribes to your messages, the terminal output streaming live, file system events from the harness, and the CI service.
+The agent starts with a general instruction on what to do "add Export to CSV to the dashboard".
+The agent starts immediately starts multiple channels that investigates the different component.
+One channel explores the dashboard component.
+Another channel, with the sample prefix, explores the data query.
+Another channel, with the sample prefix, explores the design components.
+Information learnt from one channel is immediately shared with another channel.

 #### **Aligning**

 *What it is.*
 The agent is not sure which columns the export should include, or whether it should be filtered to the dashboard's current view.
-It either dives in and guesses, or asks one clarifying question and stops working until you reply.
+It either dives in and exports all twelve columns unfiltered, or asks "which columns?" and stops working until you reply.
-The question is often the wrong one.
-The agent asks something it could have answered itself by reading more code, while missing the genuine ambiguity that bites later.
+The question is often the wrong one - the agent could have inferred which columns the dashboard surfaces by reading the component, while missing the genuine ambiguity about the filter.
-When the agent does ask, it does not surface its current interpretation, so a disagreement over what "the dashboard's current view" means only shows up after the result is wrong.
+When the agent does ask, it does not surface its current interpretation, so a disagreement over what "the dashboard's current view" means only shows up after the export is wrong.
 Your answers are coupled too - "which columns" depends on "filtered or full" - but the agent asks them as a flat list, not as a dependency tree.
 There is no middle ground between guessing and blocking.